-Availability for these projects differs from the Raspberry Pi, which thanks to its low cost (and despite specs lower than ODROID and Gooseberry) has proven extremely popular.
+Availability for these projects differs from the Pi, which thanks to its low cost (and despite specs lower than ODROID and Gooseberry) has proven extremely popular.
 This is no doubt in part to the successful management of the supply and delivery chain, as well as the philosophy behind the device.

 1.2 Ethos of the Raspberry Pi

 The Raspberry Pi wasn’t developed for you to enjoy retro games, create a MAME system or build a media center: a far more noble cause is at its heart.